binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ##### Entered by People (manually)

-Costs and Trade-offs
+It costs little to do a little research on the most suitable team password database for you and to implement it.
+I provided a good selection of factors to consider when reviewing and making your selection in the [Countermeasures](#cloud-countermeasures-storage-of-secrets-credentials-and-other-secrets-entered-by-people-manually) subsection.

 ##### Entered by Software (automatically)

 All of security is a deception.
-By embracing defence in depth, we make it harder to break into systems, which just means it takes longer and someone has to think a little harder.
+By embracing defence in depth, we make it harder to break into systems, which just means it takes longer and someone may have to think a little harder.
 There is no secure system.
 You decide how much it is worth investing to slow your attackers down.
 If your attacker is 100% determined and well resourced, they will own you eventually no matter what you do.

 ### Serverless

 Costs and Trade-offs

 #### Third Party Services